One of the best ways to get a world-class shave without spending $$$ on a barber would be using shaving cream.

-Let’s say you’re on a business trip and the only thing you can pack is shaving brush and cream, not to worry.
+Let’s say you’re on a business trip, and the only thing you can pack is shaving brush and cream, not to worry.
 You can still use shaving cream even without a bowl.

-First step would be soaping the shaving brush in a mug or cup for a minute or so.
+The first step would be soaping the shaving brush in a mug or cup for a minute or so.

-After the brush is soaked and ready, apply an almond sized drop of shaving cream on the tips of the brush using your finger.
+After the brush is soaked and ready, apply an almond-sized drop of shaving cream on the tips of the brush using your finger.